 percent increase in use at Camp Maxey and Fort Wolters

-Military installations contribute significantly to the regional and state economy and provided valuable training to members of the Armed Services.
+Military installations contribute significantly to the regional and state economy and provide valuable training to members of the Armed Services.
 Preserving military capabilities is important to a strong, diverse and growing regional economy.